• Skip to primary navigation

 • Red Chili Powder is optional.

-• You may skip the Ghee to make a less calorie version.
+• You may skip the Ghee to make a lower-calorie version.

-• Instead of a Pressure cooker, the Dal can be cooked in a pan however, it may lead to extra time for cooking.
+• Instead of a Pressure cooker, Bengali Cholar Dal can be cooked in a pan; however, this may result in an extra cooking time.

 Nutrition